abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_5_Data_Structures/Lecture_5.md

 - Abstract data types: Data structure but offer some caracteristics ans is up to the programmer how to implement it.

-- *Queues*: Basicly what we know as lines.
+- *Queues*: Basically what we know as lines.

 - *FIFO*: First in first out, used in queues.